mlakolar/myWebSite/content/authors/yuchen-fang/_index.md

 social:
 - icon: envelope
   icon_pack: fas
-  link: 'mailto:byolkim@uchicago.edu'  # For a direct email link, use "mailto:test@example.org".
+  link: 'mailto:frankycfang@outlook.com'  # For a direct email link, use "mailto:test@example.org".

-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
-#   icon_pack: ai
-#   link: files/cv.pdf
+# Enter email to display Gravatar (if Gravatar enabled in Config)
+email: "frankycfang@outlook.com"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- Master Students
 ---

-Byol is currently a post-doc at University of Washington.